bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 value.

 To be submitted via native browser form submits, the spinbutton must have a name set via the `name` prop.
-This will create a hiddden input containing hte current value of the spinbutton.
+This will create a hidden input containing the current value of the spinbutton.
 If the spinbutton does not have a value, the hidden input's value will be an empty string.

 ## `v-model` value